UNLIKELY HERO MEETS LIKELY DUNCE

 If you cannot believe that the law is such an ass as to punish someone in Tequila’s position, you’re largely right.
 Flood waters are rising, so you take that old boat parked in the neighbor’s back yard in order to save Grandma.
 You commandeer a soccer mom’s SUV to get an injured kid to the hospital.
 You knock a tainted burrito out of the hands of a Chipotle patron before she can take a deadly bite.
 At common law (and in many states), you have an affirmative defense to the crimes you committed – trespass, theft, even assault – because it was necessary to serve some greater good.

 But consider the standard for a necessity defense, described in the case below.
-Did Tequila reasonably believe that breaking the coffee shop window was necessary to avoid a harm?
+Did Tequila reasonably believe that breaking the coffee shop window was necessary to avoid harm to others?
 The young boy at risk of becoming a krispy kiddie probably thought so.
 His parents undoubtedly thought so.
 And what’s worse, a kid burning to death or a broken window and discharged fire extinguisher?
 That’s not a hard one, either.
 Finally, did any legal alternative exist?
-Tequila said she looked for a fire extinguisher, but found nothing besides the one behind the locked door.
+Tequila said she looked for a fire extinguisher but found nothing besides the one behind the locked door.

 If the cop had been successful in finding a prosecutor who didn’t care about keeping his or her job, maybe Tequila would have been charged.
 But if she had been, the jury would not even have to leave the box to acquit.
 The necessity defense and common sense would carry the day.